antmicro/rowhammer-tester/README.md

 ## Usage

+This tool can be run on real hardware (FPGAs) or in a simulation mode.
+As the Rowhammer vulnerability exploits physical properties of cells in DRAM (draining charges), no bit flips can be observed in simulation mode.
+However, the simulation mode is useful to test command sequences during the development.

 The Makefile can be configured using environmental variables to modify the network configuration used and to select the target.
-It can be run on real hardware or in simulation.
 Currently, the Arty-A7 (xc7a35t) FPGA board (`TARGET=arty`) and the ZCU104 board (`TARGET=zcu104`) are both supported.
 Keep in mind that Arty is targeting DDR3, while ZCU is targeting DDR4 (SO-DIMM modules).